“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 The frustrations were repeated the next night, with nary a millimeter of progress.
 Still, Isham was back in Jinan a week later.
 The second journey was symbolically important.
 It would reassure her he wasn’t just after a quick fuck but respected the magnitude of the occasion, and took her seriously enough to devote this much time and effort, with moreover no reassurances of further progress.

 Further progress there was none.
-On the train back to Shanghai again, he reflected that a third visit, any time soon at least, would be pointless.
-He could already see Zeno’s paradox at work — the closer he got the further away he was.
+On the train back to Shanghai once again, he now reflected that a third visit, any time soon at least, would be pointless.
+He could already see Zeno’s paradox at work — the closer he got the further away he’d be.
 He considered everything.
 One factor which on the surface might seem decisive could be dismissed out of hand.
 He had informed Luna at the outset that he had a girlfriend, who was living with him.
 This was hardly an obstacle; had it been, she would never have approached him in the first place.
 Naturally she had supposed he was married, as are almost all men in China over thirty.
-Because everyone is married, wedding bands are not obligatory and there is more leeway to fool around.
+Because everyone is married, wedding bands aren’t obligatory and there is more leeway to fool around.
 The married are capable of entering into affairs with surprising ease.

-In any case, he mused, it was only a matter of giving her some time, time to let this opportunity to put herself on solid footing as a poised and confident woman, by which we mean no longer a virgin, sink in.
+In any case, he mused, it was only a matter of giving her some time, time to let this opportunity of putting herself on solid footing as a poised and confident woman, by which we mean no longer a virgin, sink in.

 Then an alternative idea occurred to Isham, one that had nothing to do with psychosexual trauma.
 He recalled once reading about a disorder known as vestibulitis, or abnormally sensitive nerve endings at the entrance of the vagina, rendering intercourse painful.
 The condition supposedly affects up to fifteen percent of females.
 Though a simple operation can cure it, it’s not well known even among Western doctors.
 There is certainly no place a Chinese woman afflicted with it can turn to for help.
 She would have to be lucky enough even to learn she has the condition and find a place to perform the operation abroad.
 Isham sent Luna a text message asking if this might have something to do with it, knowing full well a response to the bizarre question, in a culture where women are not taught to take responsibility for their sexuality, would not be forthcoming.
 With that, he set about forgetting her.